hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,174 km (2794 nm)

 ##### 0200
 Red sky at sunrise—how does that saying go again?
 "Red sky in the morn', sailors' forlorn."
 It is difficult to view this as a threat, as we've come to expect big heavy weather in this area.
-I don't feel tired from my shift, seems like I got enough sleep, for once.
+I don't feel tired from my shift, seems like I got enough sleep.
 I am steering north, the wind doesn't permit much else.
 We're steering clear of a system passing below us.
 I'd like to make more progress east but that won't be possible today.

-##### 0500
 Devine brings me a comforting bowl of warm oatmeal!
 We try to save on propane as much as possible as our tanks are smaller, it's why I've been eating cold oats for the past 10 days.
 I wanted to keep gas for higher, colder latitudes.
+Warm oats do taste better, but being frugal with our cooking fuel is necessary.

 It was difficult to get foreign tanks filled in Japan.
-While in Shima Yacht Harbor, we had to buy new Japanese-style tanks because they refused to fill ours—may have been because of their aged, and somewhat steampunk, appearance.
+While in Shima Yacht Harbor, we had to buy new Japanese-style tanks because they refused to fill ours—may have been because of their aged, and somewhat steampunk appearance.
 The issue with Japanese tanks is that they are tall and skinny, and only get taller as their volume increases.
 Our propane locker is made for a short and stout 9 kg (20 lbs) tank, we couldn't fit a Japanese tank of a similar volume because of its increased height.
 Instead, we had to purchase two smaller 5 kg tanks, which wasn't ideal, but better than not having the ability to cook at all.
 We are still on our first tank, so far, so good.

 ##### 0800
 Devine awakens, serves us coffee and checks the weather, as is our usual morning routine!
 After today, we should get some good wind to go east.
 We got a message from Robusta, saying the Pacific High is appearing on Monday.
 Normally, when boats plan to sail to Alaska or the Pacific Northwest, they wait until it appears, because with it, comes the promise of favorable winds.
 We did not wait for it, and the weather we’re getting now might very well be due to that, but we thought waiting was more dangerous as summer is also typhoon season.
 We’d sailed in areas of contrary, variable winds before, we figured we could handle it.
 Indeed, we can do it, but it isn’t easy.